douggal/advent-of-code-2025/README.md

 # Advent of Code 2025

-This repository contains my personal solutions to the [Advent of Code 2025](https://adventofcode.com) programming challenges, implemented in Rust.
-Solutions are in Rust lang v1.90+ (2024 Edition) unless otherwise noted.
+This repository contains my personal solutions to the [Advent of Code 2025](https://adventofcode.com) programming challenges, implemented in Rust with Cargo.
+Solutions are in Rust lang v1.91+ (2024 Edition) unless otherwise noted.

 Each day's puzzle solution is organized into its own module.